marklar/InTime/README.md

 number of steps required (thus far) to create them.

+## Questions

+There are a number of questions about how best to implement this library.
+They include:

++ How to indicate the "steps"?
++ Instance of `Monad`?
++ How to indicate Big-O (rather than step-for-step) complexity?
++ Lazy vs. eager evaluation?
++ How to compute logarithms at the type level?

+only 2 things: the constant & loops

 ## How to indicate what the "steps" are?

 When analyzing the time complexity of algorithms, one wishes to